7 Tips to boost your PPC Campaign Performance

 Track your conversion and sales rate

-To make your campaign successful, you need to see from where your success is coming.
+To make your campaign successful, you need to see from where your success comes.
 Tracking allows you to know which keywords, placements, copies, audiences, etc. are making your money and hence, put more money into the one working more.

 Tracking your page URL via ValueTrack Parameters helps you reveal the hidden fields.
 You will know from where the visitors are coming to your URL, the entire history of the user, what keyword they searched for, etc.